ladangol/DeepLearning_Tensorflow/imdb_sentiment_analysis/ReadMe.md

 # IMDB sentiment analysis
-This project consists  of 2 sub-projects.
-One is a simple chatbot application based on naive bayes bag of words representation of words.
+This project is a simple chatbot application based on naive bayes bag of words representation of words.
-The second project is using deep learning technology and word embeddings.

 ## Folder Structure
 - imdb_sentiment_analysis